kushalburad/Delta-Lake-Kafka-connect/README.md

 sudo systemctl status osqueryd

-### 3 Run streaming_piplie.scala using sbt packages present in the project
+### 3 Run getstreamingdata.scala using sbt packages present in the project

 Create a sbt project and configure sbt file using build.sbt file present in the project.

-Run the streaming_piplines.scala program for storing streaming data present in Kafka topic into delta lake file format.
+Run the getstreamingdata.scala program for storing streaming data present in Kafka topic into delta lake file format.